stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-1/README.md

 ### Exercise 1.5 – Counting the number of Person-objects created
 In this example, we are going to write the functionality for keeping count of the number of *Person* object created.
-Write a private static integer variable in the *Person* class named InstanceCount, and write a static method named IncreaseInstanceCount that increases the InstanceCount variable by one each time the method is called.
+Write a private static integer variable in the *Person* class named InstanceCount (*I changed this name to _instancCount*), and write a static method named IncreaseInstanceCount that increases the InstanceCount variable by one each time the method is called.
 Also create one static method that returns the current InstanceCount value.

-Where could you call the IncreaseInstanceCount method, so that it increases the InstanceCount each time we create a new person?
+Where could you call the IncreaseInstanceCount method, so that it increases the InstanceCount each time we create a new person? *I call it from inside the Constructor.*

 ### Exercise 1.6 – Inheritance
 Write an *Employee* class and a *Customer* class that are descendants (subclasses)